Convex Decomposition of Indoor Scenes: Conclusion

 We presented a novel procedure to decompose complex indoor scenes into 3D primitives, relying on both regression and descent.
 By capturing the whole input, we used existing depth, normal, and segmentation error metrics to evaluate, unlike previous work.
 Further, our qualitative evaluation shows that our primitives map to real-world objects quite well, capturing more of the input than previous work.
 By relying on suitable pretrained networks, our experiments showed successful primitive decomposition when ground truth depth or segmentation isn't available.

-Future work may analyze the latent space, perhaps with applications to generative modeling~\cite{vavilala2023blocks2world} or scene graph construction.
+One application we have had success with is generating scenes conditioned on the primitives - we can edit the geometry of the scene by simply moving a cuboid, far easier than editing say a depth map~\cite{vavilala2023blocks2world}.
+Future work may analyze the latent space, perhaps with applications to generative modeling or scene graph construction.
 Training with a large scale RGBD+Segmentation dataset could also improve the start points of our method.
 Further, a natural extension is generating primitives that are temporally consistent across video frames.

 Our refinement process showed it's possible to control the number of primitives and their granularity even though the start point was produced by a network trained with a fixed number of convexes.
 Some scenes could benefit from a convex merge process such as flat walls that are decomposed into several convexes.
 Such a procedure may improve qualitative results when we train with more convexes than the input requires.